ChetanAudipudy/AldiNode/README.md

 ![Alt text](screenshots/3.PNG)

-There is an added functionality of user input validation.
+* There is an added functionality of **user input validation**.
 For example, a customer cannot input letters when the application is asking for the item id which is a number.

 ![Alt text](screenshots/validity_check.PNG)